 - The scheme is designed to be a last resort rather than a first port of call.
 The CICA will expect you to have taken reasonable steps to seek compensation or financial support from other sources before resorting to the Criminal Injuries Compensation Scheme (via insurance, social security benefits, damages from the assailant etc).

-- You may be eligible for compensation regardless of whether the perpetrator of the violent crime was identified or convicted.
+- You may be eligible for compensation regardless of whether the perpetrator was identified or convicted.

 - A criminal injury solicitor is specifically trained to manage the compensation application for you, and many operate on a ‘no win, no fee’ basis.
 Seeking compensation can be an emotional and drawn out process, so it is worth considering taking on a solicitor to manage it for you.